 What are absence seizures?

-Absence seizures usually occur in children between 4 to 12 years old.
+Absence seizures usually occur in children between ages 4 to 14.
 A child may have 10, 50, or even 100 absence seizures in a given day and they may go unnoticed.
-Although most children who have typical absence seizures are otherwise normal, absence seizures can hinder learning and affect concentration at school, so treatment must be prompt.
+Most children who have typical absence seizures are otherwise normal.
+However, absence seizures can get in the way of learning and affect concentration at school.
+This is why prompt treatment is important.

 Absence seizures are a type of epilepsy, a condition that causes seizures.
-Epilepsy is also referred to as a “seizure disorder.”
-Seizures happen when the brain sends abnormal, erratic electrical impulses.
+Seizures are caused by abnormal brain activity.
 These mixed messages confuse your brain and cause a seizure.

 Not everyone who has a seizure has epilepsy.
-Health experts say a diagnosis of epilepsy can be made after two or more seizures.
+Usually, a diagnosis of epilepsy can be made after two or more seizures.

 It’s uncommon for absence seizures to continue into adulthood, but it’s possible to have an absence seizure at any age.